mayersre/feuchte-luft/README.md

 feuchte-luft
 ============

+There is an english version now and java code too, see my repository HumidAir

 Feuchte Luft in Excel und python.
 Humid Air in Excel and python (most description in german)

 Excel version provides functions in excel for calculation of humid air readable in VBA